 Other sites I worked on include:

-1980-86 Over the next five years I turned to digging outside London.
+1980-86 In the years that followed I turned to digging outside London.
 Excavations include:

 The author - Leslie (Lez) V Watson - has asserted his right under the Copyright, Designs and Patents Act, 1988, to be identified as the author of this work.

 I use Notepad++ script editor and Firefox web browser.